Election season is in full swing.

-Among the key points within the proposal include naming the Casino Control Commission as the industry regulator as opposed to the Lottery Commission suggested by the House.
-Sports betting would also be taxed at an 8% rate and would allow each casino and racino to own up to three skins.
+Key points in the proposal include naming the Casino Control Commission as the industry regulator as opposed to the Lottery Commission as suggested by the House.
+Sports betting would be taxed at an 8% rate, and the bill would allow each casino and racino to own up to three skins.
 Also, there is no mandate for official league data.

-While all looks good, Eklund noted that this stands simply as a starting point for Senate discussion.
+While all looks good, Eklund noted that this is simply a starting point for Senate discussion.
 Some of the details could certainly change.

-Still, while agreement exists that little resistance will slow down a bill’s passage, Eklund emphasized that work still remains to reach the finish line.
-Yet much agreement among lawmakers exists that a bill will pass soon.
+Eklund emphasized that work still remains to reach the finish line, but there’s much agreement among lawmakers that a bill will pass soon.

 ESPN dives headlong into sports betting waters

-Separate multi-year agreements with Caesars Entertainment and DraftKings were announced by ESPN.
-Each deal includes exclusive link integrations across ESPN’s digital platforms that would guide customers to DraftKings Sportsbook and Caesars’ sports betting partner William Hill.
+ESPN announced separate multiyear agreements with Caesars Entertainment and DraftKings.
+Each deal includes exclusive link integrations across ESPN’s digital platforms that would guide customers to DraftKings Sportsbook and Caesars Sportsbook.

-Caesars already stood as the exclusive odds provider for ESPN, and DraftKings previously held the title as exclusive daily fantasy sports provider.
+Caesars already stood as the exclusive odds provider for ESPN, and DraftKings previously held the title of exclusive daily fantasy sports provider.
 These agreements will expand those relationships.